cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 Now we can view all the records that we just created with the MySQL `select` command:

 ```
-select * from books;
+mysql> select * from books;
 ```

 Success!
 Now let's test our table.

 ### Testing Commands

-We will complete the following tasks to refresh our MySQL knowledge:
+We will complete the following tasks to refresh our MySQL knowledge or begin to learn how it works.
+We will:

-- retrieve some records or parts of records,
+- retrieve records or parts of records,
 - delete a record,
 - alter the table structure so that it will hold more data, and
 - add a record